karstenw/nodebox-pyobjc/README.md

 Latest changes
 --------------

+2017-09-20 Version 1.9.28 Another Repackaging.
+Now by making 2 apps.
+One standart, one with many extra libs.
+Python is now 2.7.14, PyObjc 3.3a0.

 2017-08-14 Version 1.9.27 Repackaging: scipy, matplotlib, sklearn, sympy, pattern moved to a separate archive file which can be downloaded.
 The folders were removed from the `Library` repository.
 These are compiled packages. numpy has made it back into the app.
 I hope this configuration tango is over...

 2017-08-05 Version 1.9.26 New functions: `say(txt, voice)`, `voices()` and `voiceattributes( voice )`.
 Extended var behaviour (handler) for `NUMBER`, `TEXT`, `BOOLEAN` and `BUTTON`.
 Added scikit-learn and pattern to Library.